10 things I wish I knew before publishing my book!

 Make sure that you hire a competent team at all stages of writing, publishing, and sales to avoid surprises and resulting complications.

-Schedule a free strategy call with Authority on Demand to know more about the practical challenges of writing and publishing your book.
+Schedule a free strategy call with The Books Factory to know more about the practical challenges of writing and publishing your book.

 To schedule a call, please click here.